Tuition and Fees

 Student Fee

 The Student Fee is required of all students attending the University who are enrolled in the regular Fall and Spring semesters.
 Student fees are charged regardless of whether the courses are on-campus or off-campus.
-Student fees are non-refundable after the term begins and are not charged in Summer.
+Student fees are non-refundable after the 100% tuition refund date and are not charged in Summer.

 Private Music Lessons